morawskim/faker-cli/readme.md

 ## Completion

 Currently only bash is supported.
-Your `faker-cli.php` must be in your `PATH` env.
+Your `faker-cli.php` or `faker.phar` must be in your `PATH` env.

 ### Phar
-You must download `completions/bash_completion.sh` somewhere and source this file in `.bashrc`
+You must download `https://raw.githubusercontent.com/bit3/faker-cli/master/completions/bash_completion.sh` somewhere and source this file in `.bashrc`

 ```bash
 source DOWNLOAD_PATH/bash_completion.sh